-Major Collector
+Collector

-A major collector is a major roadway or street which typically serves the transportation needs of all the residents of Salem City.
+A Collector is a major roadway or street which typically serves the transportation needs of all the residents of Salem City.
 Access should be limited where possible on major collector facilities in order to preserve traffic flow and promote safety.
-If possible, subdivision lots should internally drain onto minor collector roads before merging with major collectors. if possible, private driveways should be avoided on major collectors, and where needed special design features such as shared driveways or circular driveways should be considered.
-Commercial projects located on major collectors should be planned to provide adequate parking, loading and unloading areas along with consideration of safety.
+If possible, subdivision lots should internally drain onto Collector roads before merging with Collectors. if possible, private driveways should be avoided on Collectors, and where needed special design features such as shared driveways or circular driveways should be considered.
+Commercial projects located on Collectors should be planned to provide adequate parking, loading and unloading areas along with consideration of safety.